garbados/reaj/readme.md

 }
 ```

-`land` decreases as societies expand into it. `ecology` decreases as societies develop their environment, and increases as societies adapt to their environment. `resources` increases at the beginning of each turn by the environment's `ecology`.
+`land` decreases as societies expand into it. `ecology` decreases as societies develop their environment, and increases as societies adapt to their environment. `resources` increases at the beginning of each turn by the environment's `ecology`, but returns to 0 when players choose to exchange the fruits of their environment.

 ### Society